kpeelman4/kad-tracker/README.md

 2. You clicked "Begin" (can't play sound without user interaction)
 3. Your volume is up

-This repo will not be updated.
+This repo will not be updated after 14/02/2026.
 Feel free to use and adjust as you see fit for your own kadding needs!
 No need to credit me, but I suggest you credit AI if sharing with the broader community.

 ---